Local Government (Review of Decisions) Bill

 Overview

-The Local Government (Review of Decisions) Bill aims to improve the process by which local authorities in England and Wales handle decisions affecting events, particularly those based on health and safety concerns.
-It introduces a more structured review process for such decisions and clarifies the procedures used by the Local Government Ombudsman.
+The Local Government (Review of Decisions) Bill aims to improve the process by which local authorities in England and Wales handle decisions affecting events, particularly those based on health and safety grounds.
+It introduces a requirement for quicker notification, clearer reasons, and a mandatory review process for such decisions.

 Description